KDE/documentation-docs-kdenlive-org/titles_and_graphics/titles/title_images.rst

 :Preserve aspect ratio: Set by default, it keeps the image's aspect ratio.
 Deselect this, if you need to distort the image using the :guilabel:`W` and :guilabel:`H` parameters.

 An image can be scaled by entering values for the :guilabel:`W` and :guilabel:`H` parameters, or by using the :guilabel:`Zoom` parameter.
 You can grab the edges or the corners with the :kbd:`LMB` and adjust the size of the image.
+Center resize with :kbd:`Shift+Drag`.
 Click into the image with the :kbd:`LMB` and you can drag the image around.

 .. rubric:: Object Zooming and Rotating